 Want a different sound in your recording?
 Most software allows you to choose any instrument you want.
 The performance will be the same no matter your instrument of choice.
 This is a terrific way to easily try new arrangements with different sounds.

 And if you have played a section and decide it does not sound right the flexibility of MIDI allows you to easily adjust notes until they are on the beat.

 This process is known as quantisation, one of the key effects MIDI has allowed.
-There are loads of other effects that can be added into your project using the DAW such as the Note repeater tool or the chord trigger effect.
+There are loads of other effects that can be added to your project using the DAW such as the Note repeater tool or the chord trigger effect.

 For every note you play, this effect will trigger a different chord.
 A similar effect, the Arpeggiator, can produce different note patterns for each MIDI note.
-These are just a few of the examples of musical effects that have been made possible through MIDI.
-There’s no harm in trying out as many effects as you like– you can always delete even the smallest section of a MIDI channel.
+These are just a few examples of musical effects that have been made possible through MIDI.
+There’s no harm in trying out as many effects as you like– you can always delete even the smallest section of a channel.